tecnomod-um/oquare-kg/evaluation/bgw-monarch.md

   (all / mondo_all) formed as the disjunction of the named graphs.
 The internal relationships are identical: the smaller graphs are nested within the larger, and the union is their aggregate.
-A comparison of one family's profile against the other therefore compares like structural roles (small↔small, core↔core, union↔union), not mismatched objects.
+A comparison of one family's profile against the other therefore compares like structural roles, not mismatched objects.
 * Matched orders of magnitude.
 The MONDO disorders were chosen so that each Monarch graph reproduces the triple-count magnitude of its CisReg counterpart.
 The